Centreboard

 A centreboard or centerboard (US) is a retractable hull appendage which pivots out of a slot in the hull of a sailboat, known as a centreboard trunk (UK) or centerboard case (US).
 The retractability allows the centreboard to be raised to operate in shallow waters, to move the centre of lateral resistance (offsetting changes to the sailplan that move the centre of effort aft), to reduce drag when the full area of the centreboard is not needed, or when removing the boat from the water, as when trailering.
 A centreboard which consists of solely a pivoting metal plate is called a centerplate; the term "centreboard" may refer to either a wooden or a metal pivoting retractable foil.
 A daggerboard is similar but slides vertically rather than pivoting.

 The analog in a scow is a bilgeboard: these are fitted in pairs and used one at a time.

 General

 History

 Lt.
 John Schank (c.
 1740 – 6 February 1823) was an officer of the British Royal Navy and is credited with the invention of the centerboard.
 Schank, however, gave credit for the idea to British Brigadier General Earl Percy.

+The Burlington County Times states that Joshua and Henry Swain hold patent for the centreboard.
+Joshua was born in Cape May County, New Jersey in 1778.